 Mary Neal joined Strathclyde in 2006 and is currently a Reader.
 She holds LLB (Honours) and LLM (by research) degrees from the University of Glasgow, and a PhD from Cardiff University (2005).

-She is currently a member of the BMA Medical Ethics Committee, and in 2015 she advised the Parliamentary Committee scrutinising the Assisted Suicide (Scotland) Bill.
+She is currently a member of the BMA Medical Ethics Committee, and a member of the editorial board of the journal The New Bioethics.
+In 2015 she advised the Parliamentary Committee scrutinising the Assisted Suicide (Scotland) Bill.

 Dr Neal's main research interests are in Healthcare Law, Bioethics, and Legal Theory, and her current research focuses on conscientious objection in healthcare, beginning and end of life issues, theories of property, and meta-disciplinary concepts such as dignity, sanctity, and love.

 Dr Neal supervises a number of doctoral research students, and welcomes applications that focus on any of the following areas: Healthcare Law/Ethics (particularly conscience, beginning and end of life issues, the nature of healthcare, and the professional/patient relationship), Legal Theory/Philosophy, Human Dignity, and theoretical aspects of Property.

 Dr Neal is currently Principal Investigator on the Accommodating Conscience Research Network (ACoRN) funded by the Royal Society of Edinburgh; and was recently PI on a British Academy/Leverhulme-funded project investigating pharmacists' perceptions of and involvement in the creation of professional ethical guidance.